Dr Hiroaki Richard Watanabe

 Dr Watanabe is currently supervising PhD students in the fields of Japan’s national security initiatives and South Korea’s populism.
 He previously supervised PhD students (both completed successfully) in the fields of the politics of health insurance reform in Japan and South Korea and Anglo-Korea relations in 1895-1905.

 He is willing to supervise PhD research in the fields of comparative and Japanese politics and political economy, Japanese labour market and employment relations, and the international relations and political economy in East Asia.

-Dr Watanabe welcomes interviews on various issues related to Japanese politics, economy, employment relations and society as well as the international relations in East Asia.
+Dr Watanabe welcomes interviews on various issues related to Japanese politics, economy, society and employment relations as well as the international relations in East Asia.

-Below you find a video clip of his TV interview with Channel NewsAsia on US Vice President Biden’s visit to East Asia.
+Below you find video clips of his TV interviews with BBC on Japanese emperor’s intention to abdicate and with Channel NewsAsia on US Vice President Biden’s visit to East Asia.

 Please contact him by email to arrange an interview.

-‘The struggle for revitalisation by Japanese labour unions: Worker organising after labour-market deregulation’, Journal of Contemporary Asia, 45, 3, 2015, pp. 510-530.
+- ‘The struggle for revitalisation by Japanese labour unions: Worker organising after labour-

 ‘Japan’s immigration boost will be small and brief’, Oxford Analytica, 3 October 2014.